Understanding Commercial vs Personal Auto Insurance

 Optional Commercial Auto Coverages

 Uninsured/underinsured motorist coverage protects your business when hit by drivers with insufficient insurance.
-This becomes increasingly important as approximately 15.4% of U.S. drivers lack proper insurance.
+This matters more than ever — approximately 15.4% of U.S. drivers lacked proper insurance as of the most recent data, and an estimated 33.4% were either uninsured or underinsured.
 Learn more about uninsured motorist protection and its benefits.

 Cargo coverage insures goods and materials transported in your business vehicles.
 This specialized coverage protects against theft, damage, or loss of items you're hauling for business purposes.
 Contractors, delivery services, and businesses transporting inventory especially benefit from this protection.